Home Page

 Development Status:

-NeuroHomes is in active pre-development for Phase 1 in Clatsop County, Oregon.
+NeuroHomes is in active predevelopment for Phase 1 in Wahkiakum County, Washington.
 We are:

-- Engaging Clatsop County and the City of Astoria as government partners
+Engaging Wahkiakum County and Washington Department of Commerce as government and funding partners

 Community Voices